World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 Voltage detection and the breaker relay are connected to the I/O terminal block TB1 for the H1 / S1 and H2 / S2 board variations.
 Wired to TB2 are passive pulse rate pick-ups.
 Each block is secured with two screws and contains 24 terminals that can accommodate wires up to #12 AWG.
 Just to the left of each terminal block is a shield termination strip connected to chassis ground.
 Voltage detection and the breaker relay are connected to the board's top I/O box terminals for H3 / S3 and H4 / S4 board variations.
 Wiring is run to the bottom terminals for passive pulse rate pick-ups.
 A single #12 AWG wire can be inserted into each terminal, which plugs into a header on the TREA board.

-What is an Emergency Trip Terminal Board?
+What is an Emergency Trip Terminal Board (ETTB)?